MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/legacy-ediscovery-retirement.md

 ### <a name="alternative-tools"></a>Ferramentas alternativas

-A [Advanced eDiscovery no](./overview-ediscovery-20.md) centro Microsoft 365 conformidade.
+A [Advanced eDiscovery solução no](./overview-ediscovery-20.md) Centro de conformidade do Microsoft 365.